Latex Fetish

 Cultural & subcultural evolution

-As thin, glossy sheet latex displaced heavier rubberised cloth across the twentieth century, a distinct latex aesthetic took shape, driven heavily by the British designer John Sutcliffe (died 1987).
-Sutcliffe founded AtomAge in 1957, first registered as a maker of weatherproofs for women motorcyclists, solved the technical problems of tailoring rubber, and is credited with creating the first rubber catsuit.
+As thin, glossy sheet latex displaced heavier rubberised cloth across the twentieth century, a distinct latex aesthetic took shape.
+The pivotal figure was the British designer John Sutcliffe (died 1987), who founded AtomAge from a room in Hampstead in 1957, first registering it as a maker of weatherproofs for women pillion riders.
+Sutcliffe solved the technical problems of tailoring rubber: by the late 1960s he had devised a way to bond rubber, formulating his own glue and modifying a travel iron to seal the seams, and he is credited with creating the first rubber catsuit.
 His designs influenced Emma Peel's catsuits in The Avengers and the leather catsuit Marianne Faithfull wore in The Girl on a Motorcycle (1968).
-The first AtomAge clothing catalogue appeared in 1965 and expanded into a magazine in 1972; it became known as the "underground bible" of leather, rubber and vinyl fetish wear in the 1970s.
+The first AtomAge clothing catalogue appeared in 1965 and expanded into a magazine in 1972, which became known as the "underground bible" of leather, rubber and vinyl fetish wear in the 1970s.
 From the 1980s the fetish-club scene and a wave of dedicated magazines (Skin Two, Marquis, Rubberist) consolidated latex as a pillar of bondage and alternative fashion, and a dedicated Rubber Pride flag was created in 1995.

 In practice